Froql is a proc_macro based DSL for dealing with graph-like state in Rust.

 You can also use this to add/remove components or relationships to an entity during query iteration.

-You can also spawn entities using world.create_deferred()
+You can also spawn entities using world.create_deferred() and directly use them as normal.

 It's often necessary to fix a query variable to an Entity coming from an outer scope.

-A variable counts as invar if it is prefixed with a star (*
+A variable counts as invar if it is prefixed with a star (*) at least once in the query.

 use froql::query;